UKs Truss Urges EU To Speed Up N.Ireland Talks - UrduPoint

 UK's Truss Urges EU To Speed Up N.Ireland Talks

-Truss, appointed at the weekend to lead negotiations with the European Union after the resignation of Brexit minister David Frost, told Maros Sefcovic "the UK position has not changed".
+Truss, appointed at the weekend to lead negotiations with the European Union after the resignation of Brexit minister David Frost, told Maros Sefcovic the UK position had not changed.

 "We need goods to flow freely between Great Britain and Northern Ireland, end the role of the ECJ as the final arbiter of disputes between us, and resolve other issues," Truss said in a statement after their call.

-"We must pick up the pace on talks in the new year," she added, noting that London still preferred reaching "an agreed solution".
+"We must pick up the pace on talks in the new year," she added.

-But Truss warned that the UK was prepared to trigger the Article 16 suspension measure within the deal if its demands were not met.
+Although London still preferred reaching "an agreed solution", Truss warned that the UK was prepared to trigger the deal's Article 16 suspension measure if its demands were not met.

+This clause allows either side to take "appropriate safeguard measures" if there are "serious economic, societal or environmental difficulties".

-- Friction - Britain and the EU have been locked in months of feuding over the post-Brexit situation in the UK territory of Northern Ireland, with a possible trade war looming in the background.
+- 'Positive' - Britain and the EU have been locked in a months-long dispute over the post-Brexit situation in the UK territory of Northern Ireland, with a possible trade war looming in the background.

 The protocol, signed separately from the 2020 Brexit trade deal, was designed to avoid a "hard" border on the island of Ireland.